 Have you ever found yourself completely exhausted from everything that’s happening between your ears?
 Like you’d give anything to just feel at peace?
 You’re out of ideas on what to desperately Google at 3:00am to help yourself.
 Stuck in a whirlwind of circling thoughts.
 You might even feel hopeless, helpless, and like the idea of “renewing your mind” is just impossible.
 I feel you.
 I’ve been there, and sometimes I even find myself back in that place.

 Even writing this article, anxiety starts to creep back in.
-Last year, though, the anxious thoughts in my head were deafening.
+I went through a year when the anxious thoughts in my head were deafening.
 They sounded like this:

 Maybe I shouldn’t share my secret.
 If I do, then things will change.
 Everything will change.
 People will treat me differently.
 I won’t have the “front” I was keeping in place, and that might diminish my influence.
 If my influence is diminished, then my effectiveness will diminish.
 If I’m not effective, then I won’t keep my job, which I absolutely love.
 If I don’t keep my job, then I can’t support my family, whom I absolutely love.
 If I share, then everyone is going to want to talk to me about it.
 What if they can’t accept it?
 What if …”

-This was my mind about a year ago.
 I started to believe one lie after another.
 For months, I never told anything to anyone.
 Lies about who I am, my worth, what people thought … you name it, I believed it.
-My secret is that I struggled with anxiety so much last year, it turned into a fairly significant season of depression.
+My secret is that I struggled with anxiety so much, it turned into a fairly significant season of depression.
 There, it’s out!
 And even though those thoughts of what people would think, how my life would be ruined if I talked about it felt so real, none of them were true.
 They were distortions.
 The truth is that I have an incredibly supportive family, boss, and colleagues.
 The truth is, when we share our struggles, our relationships flourish because of the trust found through vulnerability.
 The truth is—when I was finally able to open up, healing began.

 The Bible calls our enemy the father of lies.
 Now, I don’t want to give our spiritual enemy too much credit, but he is a master of lies, not a newbie.
 His lies are tricky, sneaky.
 They seem like truth.
 Have you ever had conversations in your head like I described?
 I wish I could share in this article all the lessons I’ve learned over the past year, but the bottom line is I needed to learn how to renew my mind.
 Easier said than done, right?
 Renewing your mind?
 Really?
 It’s possible.